ekamperi/ekamperi.github.io/_posts/2021-12-20-short-to-long-stick-ratio.md

 date:   2021-12-20
 categories: [mathematics]
 tags: ['mathematics']
-description: How to calculate the average ratio of short to long stick ratio.
+description: How to calculate the average short-to-long stick ratio.
 ---

 ### Introduction
 Hola!
 Long time no see!
-In the past months, I've been very busy working at [Chronicles Health](https://www.chronicles.health/) as a machine learning engineer, a digital health company, on a course to revolutionize the management of inflammatory bowel disease.
-In today's blog post, I'm not going to talk about some fancy ML or data science topic.
-Instead, I'll write about a nice little mathematical problem I've stumbled upon on the Internet.
+In the past months, I've been very busy working as a machine learning engineer at [Chronicles Health](https://www.chronicles.health/), a digital health company, on a course to revolutionize the management of inflammatory bowel disease.
+But I'm back!
+However, today's post won't cover some fancy machine learning or data science topic.
+Instead, let me tell you about a neat little problem I found on the Internet (credits to [Gianni Sarcone](https://www.wikiwand.com/en/Gianni_A._Sarcone)).
 And by solving it, I'll demonstrate my thought process.
 Without further ado:

 ### Problem statement
 **Suppose that we crack 10.000 rods at random into two pieces by throwing them against a rock.
 What is the average ratio of the length of the short piece to the length of the long piece?**

 ### Solution
 We start by modeling the problem, and for that, we need to assign symbols to the various components.
 So, there's a rod, and two pieces, a short and a long one.
 Let's say that the rod has length $$L$$.
 Then, if we agree that the short piece has size $$x$$, the rest will be the long one with length $$L-x$$.
 Okay, we named things, but we need to constrain the values that our variables assume so that the symbols always "make sense".
-Since $$x$$ is the short part, it really can't be larger than half the rod because then it would be the long one!
+Since $$x$$ is the short part, it really can't be larger than a half rod because it would be the long one!
 So, $$x\in[0,L/2]$$.
 Also, $$L>0$$ or there would be any rod, to begin with.
-So, we are interested in the average ratio of the short to long pieces, but that is $$\left<x/(L-x)\right>$$.
+So, we are interested in the average ratio of the short to long pieces, i.e., $$\left<x/(L-x)\right>$$.

-At this point, we need to invoke the **expected value**notion.
+At this point, we need to invoke the **expected value** concept.
 The expected value of a random variable $$x$$, often denoted $$\mathbb{E}[X]$$, can be thought of as a generalized version of the weighted average, where the weights are given by the probabilities.
-If we have a fair die, then the probability of each outcome is $$p=1/6$$ and the expected value after one throw is given by $$1 \times 1/6 + 2 \times 1/6 + \ldots + 6 \times 1/6 = 7/2$$.
-So, if we throw the die 10.000 times and take the mean of the outcomes, we *expect* to get an average value of 3.5.
+Consider for example a fair die, then the probability of each outcome is $$p=1/6$$ and the expected value after many throws is given by $$1 \times 1/6 + 2 \times 1/6 + \ldots + 6 \times 1/6 = 7/2$$.
+This is easily demonstrated by simulating say, 10.000 throws and taking the mean of the outcomes:

 {% highlight mathematica %}
 {% raw %}